 Nothing makes a statement more than a large brass light shade.
 And this one is no exception.
 If you’re going for a brass light, like this, then it’s important to consider the rest of your kitchen.
 I recommend keeping things fairly neutral by using whites and timber, so your brass light can truly be the star of the show!

-How’s this light for fancy?
-It’s a hanging, open cage, polished nickel pendant.
-And it looks very glam in this modern marble kitchen.
+Love a fancy light?
+How about an open cage, polished nickel pendant.
+These look very glam in a modern kitchen.
 Combine the pendant with silver hardware, marble and white touches for a gorgeous final design.

 Need a new light put in?
 Find someone to measure up and take care of your pendant light installation.

 If you’re going for a rustic kitchen design, choose lights that match.
 These pretty and unusual pendant lights are the perfect option for this kitchen.
 The colour works with the rest of the kitchen while adding a point of interest.

 While it’s important to choose great lighting for practical purposes.
 You should also allow yourself to have a bit of fun.
 Choose something out of the box, like dandelion-inspired chandeliers.
 These glass beauties look great surrounding the traditional kitchen island, and I bet they would look pretty cool in your kitchen too.

 If you like glitz and glam, then go all out with silver or gold touches.
 These bulbous silver hanging lights are a beautiful choice for this white and timber kitchen.
 And they tie together nicely with the cabinet hardware and tapware.